Earth Week: The Search for White Gold--Snowmelt

 April 16, 2013

-The following is also Part Six in a series on the National Science Foundation's Critical Zone Observatories (CZO) Network.
-Visit part one, part two, part three, part four, part five, part seven and part eight.
+The following is also part six in a series on the National Science Foundation's Critical Zone Observatories (CZO) Network.
+Visit parts one, two, three, four, five, seven, eight and nine.

 An American exodus, it's been called, the largest "migration" of people in modern U.S. history.